5 Forgotten Places

 a Man Should Clean

-After more than a year of living mostly indoors, our homes are definitely more utilized than ever and could probably use a good spring cleaning.
-And while the CDC recently updated its guidance on disinfecting everyday household surfaces, one good thing the pandemic taught us was the importance of keeping things clean.
+After more than two years of living and working at home more than ever, our interiors are definitely more utilized these days.
+Which means they could probably use a good scrubbing.
+And while the CDC has long since updated its guidance on disinfecting everyday household surfaces, one good thing the pandemic taught us was the importance of keeping things clean.
 You'll no doubt tackle the big stuff around the house, but there are several often-overlooked areas that could use your attention too.
 The good news is that you don't need a lot of specialty cleansers or tools to tackle these areas—a simple cleaning spray of your choice and a few rags will be fine.
-Give your home a through cleaning and you'll find there's an added level of contentment when you relax.
-And when you finally invite your newly-vaccinated friends over, your sparkling and fresh-smelling place will serve as a reminder than you made it through this mess a better man.
+Give your home a thorough cleaning and you'll find there's an added level of contentment when you relax.
+Plus, whenever you invite people over, your sparkling and fresh-smelling place serves as a gentle reminder that you're a gentleman who takes care of himself and his things.

-Cleaning your vents at the start of spring will help promote a stronger airflow throughout the warmer months—with cleaner airs to prevent allergies from acting up as well.
+Cleaning your vents at the start of each season will help promote a stronger airflow—with cleaner air to prevent allergies from acting up as well.
 Use a vacuum (or a can of compressed air) to remove the outer layer of dust.
 Then remove the vent register or grate and use a wet cloth to wipe down the outside.
 Wrap the cloth around a butter knife to get in between the vents to clean out any dust.
 If you have multiple vent registers, you can also fill the sink with warm soapy water and submerge them all at once to help loosen the grime.
 Repeat this with all of your vents—from air conditioners to exhaust vents in the bathroom and kitchen.

 The Top of ...